 Where to buy Cuban Cigars:

 Remember we should store the cigar we buy in a humidor box after returning to Poland.
-Our climate is different to Cuban one, thus cigars could dry out in a surprising time.
+Our climate is different to the Cuban one, thus cigars could dry out in a surprising time.
 If we don’t have a humidor, Cubans always recommend putting them in a plastic box in a drawer with fruits or downing in the fridge.

-Tasting Cuban cigars of inner shelf:
+Tasting Cuban cigars on the inner shelf:

 Cheap cigars are selling in Cuban pesos